en de

 Image credit: Pho in Brighton

-Are you looking for a vegan restaurant in Brighton?
+Are you looking for a vegan-friendly restaurant in Brighton?
 Then watch out!
-A 40% vegan menu awaits you at Pho Restaurant where you can look forward to Vietnamese street food.
-Star of the kitchen: the traditional Pho.
-Various curries and wok dishes complete the extensive menu of this Vietnamese restaurant in Brighton.
-Furthermore there is also a great offer for children.
+A 40% vegan menu awaits you at Pho, where you can look forward to authentic Vietnamese street food.
+The star of the kitchen is the traditional Pho.

 Tip #8: Etcı Kitchen